gravitational/workshop/monitoring-6.x.md

 Refer to the Prometheus [API documentation](https://prometheus.io/docs/prometheus/latest/querying/basics/) if you want to learn more about querying the database.

 ## Metric Retention Policy

 ### Time based retention

-By default Gravitational configures Prometheus with a time based rention policy of 30 days.
+By default Gravitational configures Prometheus with a time based retention policy of 30 days.

 ## Custom Dashboards

 Along with the dashboards mentioned above, your applications can use their own Grafana dashboards by using ConfigMaps.

-Similar to creating custom rollups, in order to use a custom dashboard, the ConfigMap should be created in the `monitoring` namespace, assigned a `monitoring` label with a value `dashboard`.
+In order to create a custom dashboard, the ConfigMap should be created in the `monitoring` namespace, assigned a `monitoring` label with a value `dashboard`.

 Under the specified namespace, the ConfigMap will be recognized and loaded when installing the application.
 It is possible to add new ConfigMaps at a later time as the watcher will then pick it up and create it in Grafana.
 Similarly, if you delete the ConfigMap, the watcher will delete it from Grafana.